jsplumb/mottle/README.md

 To determine `mouseexit`, we test, in the `mouseout` listener, whether the event target is one of the elements that mouse is currently over, and if so, whether the "related target" (the element to which the mouse has gone) is NOT a descendant of that element.
 If both of these conditions are true then we have a `mouseexit`.

-#### Synthesized click/dblclick/contextmenu
+#### "Tap" events

-Mottle offers synthesized `click`, `dblclick` and `contextmenu` events for touch devices.
-These work by adding a `touchstart` and `touchend` listener to the element.
-On `touchstart`, a timer is started.
-If the timer finishes before `touchend`, then no event is fired.
-If the `touchend` event occurs before the timer finishes, then an event is fired.
+On mobile devices it can take a while for a `click` event to fire, and there is no `contextmenu` event.
+Mottle provides a synthesized version of `click` - `tap`, which works by starting a timer on `touchstart` and then firing the `tap` event if `touchend` occurs before the timer stops.
+Support for `dbltap` is also included, as is support for a synthesized `contextmenu` event (for which Mottle looks for a touchstart+touchend combination using two fingers).

+Given that the `tap` and `dbltap` events fallback to standard clicks on a mouse controlled device, it makes sense to bind to `tap` where you may have historically bound to `click`.

 #### Touch Event Mapping